 - a text proposal for the next EurOtop, written for application of the improvement.

 Submissions (or an abstract) will become available on the website on a "List of possible improvements".
-Approved submissions will appear in the next EurOtop.
+Approved submissions will appear in the next EurOtop and such a release will be made if enough improvements become available.
 Possible submissions can be sent to one of the Board members.

 Official submissions have not been received (February 2021) yet.
 But we know that the following subjects are under investigation and may become a submission: